 There are so many Source Code Management tools available in the market.
 Those are

-Out of all these tools, Git is the most advanced tool in the market where we are getting so many advantages compared to other Source Code Management tools.
+Out of all these tools, Git is the most advanced tool in the market, and it offers many advantages compared to other Source Code Management tools.

 What is Git?